 If an agreement as referred to in paragraph 1 cannot be implemented, the relevant TSO or, as the case may be, the HVDC system owner concerned shall use all available means to comply with the requirements of this Regulation.

+Article 85a

+Repeal

+Regulation (EU) 2016/1447 is repealed.
+References to the repealed Regulation shall be construed as references to this Regulation and shall be read in accordance with the correlation table set out in Annex [].

+Notwithstanding paragraph 1, Regulation (EU) 2016/1447 shall continue to apply to HVDC systems and asynchronously connected power park modules which fall within its scope of application at the entry into force of this Regulation and which are not subject to the requirements of this Regulation according to Article 4(1).

 Article 86

 Entry into force